 Following the breakaway from France Football, FIFA staged the first ‘The Best’ ceremony in January 2017 in Zurich, with Cristiano Ronaldo picking up the first award.
 The voting for this award is carried out by an international jury which comprises national team managers and captains, and a pool of journalists.
 A percentage of the vote is also made by fans, who cast their ballot through the FIFA website.

-The 2021 ‘The Best’ went to Polish striker Robert Lewandowski, who picked up the prize for the second straight year, in a ceremony held virtually due to covid-19.
+The 2021 ‘The Best’ went to Polish striker Robert Lewandowski, who picked up the prize for the second straight year.
 ‘The Best’ awards also recognise the campaign’s best women’s player, men’s goalkeeper, men’s and women’s coaches, and more.